Our Team

 Lilly Stannard is an interdisciplinary artist, educator and artist-researcher interested in the transformative nature of the arts in various settings.
 Lilly has worked as an arts administrator and teaching artist within a range of schools and companies, some of which include Spellbound Theatre, America Reads, Ramapo for Children, Brooklyn Heights Synagogue Preschool, and the Verbatim Performance Lab where she developed engaging arts-based curricula for diverse populations.
 She received a degree from New York University’s Educational Theatre department where she studied applied theatre, community development and social intervention.
 Her writing about artistic transformative justice practices and verbatim theatre work can be found in various publications including Routledge Undergraduate Research Series and the Inquiries Journal.

-Clare Hammoor, PhD, is a collaborative theatre-maker committed to justice and joy with experience teaching, directing and devising in universities, public and private schools, professional theaters and prisons.
-Clare is fascinated by object-oriented ontologies, playing with things and interdisciplinary collaboration.
+Dr. Clare Hammoor is a collaborative theatre-maker committed to justice and joy with experience teaching, directing and devising in universities, public and private schools, professional theaters and prisons.
 Clare has taught at New York University and University of Denver among other institutions and given lectures across the U.S. He has led classes and workshops internationally and his writing appears in articles, chapters and journal editorships.
-While in New York, Clare taught at Blue School and worked with Brooklyn Acting Lab as its director of education.
 He has directed and devised theatre professionally in New York City and across the United States.
-Clare's passion for joy and justice has also led him to teach university courses and collaborate with folks who are incarcerated in prisons for the past ten years.
-Clare is the -performance and pedagogy consultant for the DU Prison Arts Initiative where he started a series of play-based arts workshops for children and their incarcerated parents.
+Clare's passion for joy and justice has also led him to teach university courses and collaborate with folks who are incarcerated for the past twelve years.
+Clare is the performance and pedagogy consultant for the DU Prison Arts Initiative where he started a series of play-based arts workshops for children and their incarcerated parents.
 He is particularly animated by directing theatre with ensembles inside the prison system as a way of collectively imagining a more just and joyful world.
-Clare earned a doctorate from NYU where his research focused on the agencies of children and things in play.
-If you’re looking for a particularly niche conversation starter, his dissertation is titled Theatre of Children: Absurd Agencies in/of the Anthropocene.
-He also holds a MA in educational theatre from NYU, a BA in theatre and religious studies from Indiana University, and is an ordained interfaith minister through The New Seminary and a certified advanced Integrated Energy Therapy practitioner.
-Clare is currently studying at Iliff School of Theology where he is working toward his master of divinity.
+Clare is also the Wellness Consultant with The Prison Journalism Project and works with The Clinic to create multidisciplinary wellness opportunities for people in caring professionals internationally.
+Clare's graduate work at NYU focused on objects and play.

 Director of Research